rust-lang/rust-wiki-backup/Note-testsuite.md

 * `make check-stage[N]-std`
 * `make check-stage[N]-rustdoc`

+## Documentation tests

+The build system is able to extract Rust code snippets from documentation and run them using the compiletest driver.
+Currently only the tutorial is tested this way.
+The target is `make check-stage[N]-doc-tutorial`.

 ## Fast check

 Because Windows has slow process spawning running `make check` on that platform can take a long time.
 For this reason we have a `make check-fast` target that the Windows build servers run to keep the cycle time down.
 This is a special test runner that is built by combining all the run-pass tests into a single library.
 It is created by the src/etc/combine-tests.py script.